Page 1 of 1

 D

-4. If a senior operational leader stepped away for 30 days, what would most likely happen to ongoing execution?
+4. If you step away for 30 days, what actually happens to execution?

-4. If a senior operational leader stepped away for 30 days, what would most likely happen to ongoing execution?
+4. If you step away for 30 days, what actually happens to execution?

 A